 What is dynamic WordPress content?

-At its core, dynamic content for WordPress could be described as a particular type of content that changes its behavior depending on several factors.
-Such factors might include the user’s profile, as well as their interests, engagement with the website, and more.
+At its core, dynamic content for WordPress can be described as a type of content that changes its behavior depending on several factors.
+The factors might include the user’s profile, as well as their interests, engagement with the website, and more.
 Dynamic content is very effective, and even though it might sound complicated, it is not.

 Dynamic WordPress website examples